werewolf2188/ECFBLanguage/README.md

 echod(2.6)
 ```

+The project is taking the file inside the examples folder.
+This file is being passed in the arguments array.
+This value can be modifiied by going to the scheme and edit.
+Just select the scheme -> Edit scheme -> Run -> Arguments.

 This is a version for recreational purposes, but later versions (until it's first release) will have more C stuff in it (conversions between doubles and ints, negative operations, comparisons [and, or], if/while statements, strings).
-Also, the project only allows to write program strings inside the console.
-The final version will allow to pass a file name and either execute it or build a executable.
+The final version will allow to pass the file name and either execute it or build a executable.

 ## References